 Embroidery is everywhere, and its latest cool twist is breaking free of the hoop!
-We’re in love with 3-D stitchery that extends beyond the traditional flat circle with flowing threads or bumpy flourishes.
-Here are five 3-D trends to try.
+We’re in love with the 3D stitchery that extends beyond the traditional flat circle with flowing threads or bumpy flourishes.
+Get in on the trend with these come-to-life ideas.

-Long, luxurious locks are a signature technique in 3D work, and we especially love this sweetly plaited interpretation that takes us straight back to our besties in grade school.
-Extra gorgeous points for replicating "knit" sweaters.
+Long, luxurious locks are a signature technique in 3D work, and we especially love this sweetly plaited interpretation that reminds us of our BFFs from grade school.
+Extra points for replicating those gorgeous "knit" sweaters.

-You can create the feathery stems and leaves seen inside these hoops using simple, high-contrast green backstitch .
+You can create the feathery stems and leaves seen inside these hoops by making a simple, high-contrast green backstitch .
 And while this artist actually crafted the lifelike roots from thread, you can always opt to make a simpler version using felt.

-We love this cool, watery palette, and the incredibly precise satin stitching which makes the piece extra polished and modern.
-But the real magic is in the tiny polymer sculptures that are hand-shaped and threaded in though, so don't leave them out of your creation.
+We love this cool, watery palette, not to mention the incredibly precise satin stitching that makes the piece extra polished and modern.
+Extra layers of magic lie in the tiny polymer sculptures that are hand-shaped and threaded in though, so don't leave them out of your creation.

-What looks like a 3-D thread treatment here is actually twisted and knotted crepe paper.
-Plus if you look closely you'll see how the satin stitch on the leaves is intentionally layered for an irregular, organic effect.
-And don’t get us started on the gorgeous tweed background!
+What looks like a 3D thread treatment is actually twisted and knotted crepe paper.
+And if you look closely, you'll see how the satin stitch on the leaves is intentionally layered for an irregular, organic effect.

 Why should thread have all the fun?
 A sweep of tulle turns this sweet scene into a true fairy tale.
 (And there’s that gorgeous loose hair technique again.)
 Our favorite just-right detail: the perfect French knots that look like roses in her 'do.